 19. Refit the covers to the flow control valves.

 20. Where fitted set all thermostatic valves to achieve the desired temperature in each room.
 Do this over several days as rooms can take a long while to heat up and cool down,

-21. If required set the room thermostat to give desired room temperatures (see confusion between room and radiator thermostats below).
+21. If fitted set the room thermostat to give desired room temperatures (see confusion between room and radiator thermostats below).

 22. Turn down the boiler as low as possible while still achieving the required temperature in each room.
 You can always turn it up if there is not enough heat in cold spells (see setting boiler thermostats below).

 23. Measure the temperature of the flow and return pipes near to the boiler.
 Keep this information with the other records to aid fault finding in the future.

-If a room thermostat is in a room with radiators fitted with thermostatic valves you will need to decide which is going to control room temperature, often the room thermostat will also turn off the heating to the whole house when its set temperature is reached,.
+If a room thermostat is in a room with radiators fitted with thermostatic valves you will need to decide which is going to control room temperature, often the room thermostat will also turn off the heating to the whole house when its set temperature is reached.
 The best compromise if not all radiators have thermostatic valves is to set the thermostatic valves in the room with the thermostat for slightly higher than the desired room temperature and then the room thermostat to the desired room temperature.
 If all radiators have thermostatic valves it is not worth bothering setting the room thermostat if there is a time switch fitted, in this case set the room thermostat to its the maximum temperature, otherwise set it to the temperature required and the thermostatic valves in that room to the maximum temperature.
 Often room thermostats are in halls which means they can be subjected to drafts which can make the heating operate in a strange way, in this case either minimise the draughts or use the radiator thermostatic valves to control the room temperature.